Idein/onnion/runtime/README.md

   - must be from opsetversion >= 7
 - Concat
 - Exp
+- Mul
+  - must be from opsetversion >= 7
 - Sub
   - must be from opsetversion >= 7